How to carry out an annual health and welfare review of livestock

 After the review

-When you have completed the review, the farmer will ask you to give them a written report and a document they can use as evidence the review has taken place.
+When you have completed the review, the farmer will ask you to give them:

 - endemic disease or condition test results from the laboratory